 19. Freedom Monument

-The structure comprises of a large cross mounted on a 24-meter high pillar of dimpled glass, and sort of looks like an ice sculpture thatâs on the verge of melting â a deliberate effect meant to signify the movementâs fragile nature.
-It is, however, a slightly controversial piece of work, with some Tallinn natives regarding it as too ostentatious.
+Its design, resembling an ice sculpture on the verge of melting, is a deliberate effect meant to signify the movement’s fragile nature.
+The monument is, however, slightly controversial, with some Tallinn natives viewing it as too ostentatious.

 Directions